Joel Klatt: College honors

-Broadcasting career
+Broadcasting and radio career

 Klatt's first opportunity in broadcasting came when he filled in as an analyst on Friday night high school football games in the Denver area in the fall of 2006 for FSN Rocky Mountain.
 He became a studio host for Fox Sports Southwest's Saturday college football coverage from 2007 to 2008.
 His role expanded as he became a color analyst for Fox Sports Net in 2009.
 He also served as a host for the Colorado Rockies' pre and post–game shows on Root Sports Rocky Mountain.
 He hosted a series of sports radio shows in the Denver area from 2007 to 2012, including a popular program on the FM station 104.3 The Fan from 2011 to 2012.

 He joined Fox Sports 1 (FS1) for its launch in August 2013.
 Klatt spent his first two seasons with FS1 and Fox broadcast network as a full-time studio analyst for the network's college football coverage, host of Fox NFL Kickoff, a part-time game analyst, primarily working Thursday night contests on FS1 and called the 2014 Pac-12 Football Championship Game on Fox.
 Prior to the 2015 season, Klatt was elevated to Fox Sports' lead college football game analyst, where he teams with play-by-play announcer Gus Johnson as part of Fox's Big Noon Saturday window.
 Klatt served as a digital host during the 2015 and 2016 U.S. Open Championships and the on air interviewer during the 2019 U.S. Open Championship.
 Klatt serves as Curt Menefee's color analyst on telecasts of the XFL and USFL.
 Klatt also fills-in for Kevin Burkhardt hosting MLB Whiparound.

-Klatt is a guest commentator weekly on the JOX Roundtable (WJOX-FM), a sports talk radio show based in Birmingham, Alabama.
+Klatt is a guest commentator weekly on The Next Round, a live and on-demand streaming broadcast based in Birmingham, Alabama, hosted by Jim Dunaway, Ryan Brown, and Lance Taylor.
 He is also a weekly guest commentator on The Hardline, aired on KTCK's The Ticket 1310-AM and 96.7-FM stations, and based in Dallas.
 The show opens with the official Joel Klatt Theme Song, performed by TC Fleming, formerly of KTCK.
-Klatt has had a long running weekly guest spot on KKFN [104.3-FM] The Fan in Denver, Colorado predominately commenting on the Denver Broncos and Colorado Buffaloes.
+Klatt has had a long-running weekly guest spot on KKFN [104.3-FM] The Fan in Denver, Colorado predominately commenting on the Denver Broncos and Colorado Buffaloes.

 Klatt hosts a weekly podcast, Breaking the Huddle with Joel Klatt, which began in 2017.
 It is produced by Cadence13.
 The podcast is sponsored by Dr. Pepper.
+Klatt also hosts The Joel Klatt Show podcast on Fox Sports.
+This podcast follows the storylines and big moments of each college football season and offseason.

+Klatt has appeared as an interview guest on The Hardline, The Petros and Money Show, and The Herd with Colin Cowherd.